Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 snippet:rabbitmq-config-disablecallbackreceiver

 NOTE: In Version 4 and above Callbacks are disabled by default.
-To enable them please follow [Callbacks documentation](/nservicebus/messaging/handling-responses-on-the-client-side.md#message-routing-version-6-and-above)
+To enable them follow [Callbacks documentation](/nservicebus/messaging/handling-responses-on-the-client-side.md#message-routing-version-6-and-above).

 This means that the queue will not be created and no extra threads will be used to fetch messages from that queue.